-Hillary Berg is a Level 1 CHEK Practitioner as well as a CHEK Health and Lifestyle coach.
-She also holds her BA in Exercise Science from the Metropolitan State College of Denver and is a certified personal trainer through National Academy of Sports Medicine (NASM) and ACE.
+Hillary Berg holds her BA in Exercise Science from the Metropolitan State University of Denver and is a certified personal trainer through National Academy of Sports Medicine (NASM) and ACE.
+Her latest avenue of study has been learning more about the world of ELDOA and myofascial stretching through the works of Guy Voyer.

-One of Hillary’s biggest passions is learning about post rehabilitative training.
-After over 15 years of training she has seen many clients with low back pain, shoulder issues or knee pain.
+After over 20 years of training she has seen many clients with low back pain, shoulder issues or knee pain.
 These clients have motivated her to research the cause of these disorders and to help others get out of pain!
 Her goal is to educate clients on how to achieve optimum health and wellness for the rest of their lives.
-Hillary believes every one of us is an athlete.
-She is driven to help each one of her clients find the athlete within!

 When Hillary is not working, working out or studying she enjoys hanging out with her kid, hiking, knitting, cooking and puttering in the garden.